simplycycling/ansible-mac-dev-setup/README.md

 #### TODO:
 - Ascertain what remaining apps that need to be installed manually can be installed via brew.
-- Add task to fetch the current Solarized package.

 ### Requirements
 - Ansible